COVID-19 Vaccines

 Updated February 7, 2022

 Our clinic is currently not offering the COVID-19 vaccine.
-Please check back on the website or register for Avocare to get communication updates.
+Please check back on the website to get communication updates.

 Who can get the vaccine?

-- Who is eligible?
+- Clinic Vaccination: Who is eligible?
 Age 5 & older

 - How to book? https://covid-19.ontario.ca/book-vaccine/ or call 1-833-943-3900